 Be open to the possibilities the relationship brings and be clear on communicating your needs and desires.

 Find a way to add value to the relationship.
 Mentoring is a two-way street and mentees can also help mentors grow.

-Have formalised and structured meetings with your mentor (book in recurring meetings in outlook), be yourself and be honest about who you are and what you want from the mentoring relationship, be sure to add value to your mentor as well so you maintain a two way level of communication.
+Formalized and structured meetings with your mentor (book recurring meetings in outlook) help with momentum.
+Be yourself and be honest about who you are and what you want from the mentoring relationship.
+You can add value to your mentor as well so you maintain a two-way level of communication.

 Mentorship widens your horizons, embrace it whole-heartedly.